-TAKE three quarts of water, and one of milk; in winter scalding hot, in summer a little more than milk-warm.
-Season it well with sale, then take a pint and a half of good ale yeast not bitter, lay it in a gallon of water the night before, pour it off the water, stir in your yeast into the milk and water, then with your hand break in a little more than a quarter of a pound of butter, work it well till it is dissolved, then beat un two tegs in a bason, and stir them in, have about a peck and a half of flour, mix it with your liquor; in winter make your dough pretty pretty stiff, in summer more slack; so that you may use a sink more or less of slour, according to the stiffness of your dough, mix it well, but the less you work the better.
+Take three quarts of water, and one of milk; in winter fealding hot, in fummer a little more than milk-warm.
+Season it well with falt, then take a pint and a half of good ale yeast not bitter, lay it in a gallon of water the night before, pour it off the water, stir in your yeast into the milk and water, then with your hand break in a little more than a quarter of a pound of butter, work it well till it is diffolved, then beat up two eggs in a bason, and stirthem in, have about a peck and a half of flour, mix it with your liquor; in winter make your dough pretty stiff, in summer more slack; so that you may use a little more or less of flour, according to the stiffness of your dough; mix it well, but the less you work it the better.
 Make it into rolls, and have a very quick oven, but not to burn.
-When they have lain about a quarter of an hour turn them on the other side, let them lie about a quarter longer, take them out and chip all your French bread with a knise, which is better than rasping it, and makes it look spungy and of a fine yellow, whereas the rasping takes off all that fine colour, and makes it look two smooth.
-You must stir your liquor into the flour as you do sor pye-crust.
-After your dough is made cover it with a cloth, and let it lie to rise while the oven is heating.
+When they have lain about a quarter of an hour turn them on the other side, let them lye about a quarter longer, take them out and chip all your French bread with a knise, which is better than rasping it, and makes it look spungy and of a sine yellow, whereas the rasping takes of all that sine colour, and makes it look too smooth.
+You must stir your liquor into the flour as you do for pye-crust.
+After your dough is made cover it with a cloth, and let it lye to rise while the oven is heating.